dfinity/portal/how-it-works/1_protocol/04_execution.subpage.md

 The memory the canister uses in terms of both its Wasm code and canister state needs to be paid for with cycles as well.
 Much like in public cloud, consumed storage is charged for per time unit.
 Compared to other blockchains, it is very inexpensive to store data on the IC.
-Furthermore, networking activities such as receiving ingress messages, sending xnet messages, and making HTTPS Outcalls to Web 2.0 servers are paid for in cycles by the canister.
+Furthermore, networking activities such as receiving ingress messages, sending XNet messages, and making HTTPS Outcalls to Web 2.0 servers are paid for in cycles by the canister.

 Pricing for a resource on the IC is extremely competitive.
 Prices for a given resource, e.g., executing Wasm instructions, scale with the replication factor of the subnet, i.e., the number of nodes that power the subnet.